vocalpy/vocalpy/docs/getting_started/quickstart.md

 +++

-Let's use one of those classes, `SpectrogramMaker`, to make a spectrogram from each one of the wav files that we loaded above.
+Let's use one of those classes, {py:class}`~vocalpy.SpectrogramMaker`, to make a spectrogram from each one of the wav files that we loaded above.

 We'll write a brief snippet to do so, and then we'll explain what we did.